ctucker/angular-snc-training/src/training.md

 $ git checkout <branch-name>
 ```

-On each slide you'll see a green box (see bottom left) indicating what
+Green box (see bottom left) indicates what step to check out
-step you should currently have checked out.

 ???